 Abú-Nur's tenure was a time of much expansion and rebuilding.
 The town's defences were much improved, and the gates of Almocábar in the south and Xijara in the east were created.

 Sadly, he was unlucky with his heirs.
 How often that song has been sung down the centuries.
 His son, Abú Nasar, was a comparative weakling, and it wasn't long before the ruthlessly ambitious king of Seville, al-Muthadid, had him assassinated, along with the kings of Arcos and Morón, so that he could add their kingdoms to his burgeoning portfolio.
 In 1066, while the English were busy fighting the Norman invaders on the sands somewhere near Hastings, Madinat Ronda became the jewel in al-Muthadid's crown.
 Given to eulogising himself and his conquests in execrable verse, which his fawning courtiers fell over themselves to hail as works of genius, al-Muthadid wrote: The best fortified, you are the best gem in my kingdom.
 Oh, Ronda mine!
-There is no reason to believe that the piece has lost anything at all in the translation.

 It didn't last.
 The Almorávids were accused in turn of all manner of corruption and immorality and the Almohads, a new breed of fighters dedicated to restoring family values, arrived in the peninsula in 1146, determined to repair the damage.
 Within fifty years they were in charge of virtually all of what remained of Moorish Spain.

-But History was on the move.
 The Christian tide was flowing, and the Moors became steadily more isolated and entrenched.
 The king of Jaén, Muhammad Ibn al-Alhamar moved his court to Granada and founded the Nasrid dynasty -the last great dynasty of the Moorish era.
 Ronda formed a significant part of the western reaches of the Nasrid kingdom, and its last Moorish governor was the ill-fated Hamet el Zegri.